jgliss/geonum/README.rst

 Geonum provides functionality for geographical calculations in three dimensions and includes interfaces for accessing and processing of topographic data.
-Most of the features (e.g. distance retrievals) are based on the two fundamental objects *GeoPoint* and *GeoVector3D* which are inherited from the respective 2D base classes of the `LatLon module <https://pypi.python.org/pypi/LatLon>`_ and were expanded including the 3rd dimension (altitude).
+Most of the features (e.g. distance retrievals) are based on the two fundamental objects *GeoPoint* and *GeoVector3D* which are inherited from the respective 2D base classes of the `LatLon23 module <https://pypi.org/project/LatLon23>`_ and were expanded including the 3rd dimension (altitude).
 Geonum features online access to topographic data from the SRTM dataset, using the `SRTM module <https://pypi.python.org/pypi/SRTM.py/>`_.
 Furthermore, topographic data from the `ETOPO1 Dataset <https://www.ngdc.noaa.gov/mgg/global/global.html>`_ is supported.